WAntonia/TINF18C_Team_3_DD2AML-Converter/SOURCE/src/Dd2Aml.Lib/README.md

 Contains the logging service.

 ### Models/
-Contains the classes representing AML and GSD.
+Contains the classes representing AML, GSD, IODD and CSP.
 Also contains the used XSD files.

 ### Properties/